Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

 The population of Monreale is around 30,000.
 And even if there are no other attractions, you can spend some time in the town, eating or going to a café.

-Sunday is not a good day to go to the Monreale.
-Then the cathedral is open only for a limited time.
+Sunday is not a good day to visit the Monreale.
+The cathedral is only open for a limited time.

-On other days Monreale makes an excellent day trip destination.
+On other days, Monreale is an excellent day trip destination.

 From the Norman Palace, you can also head to the Crypt of the Capuchin Monks.
 A bus runs from behind the palace every twenty minutes.
 The journey takes about ten minutes.
 You can also walk there.